- 1 Best Way to Wrap a knife With Leather- Step-By-Step Guideline

 Leather and paracord are the most popular materials for wrapping knife handles.
 While both have advantages and disadvantages, the best material to select will be determined by your requirements.

 Leather knife wraps are a popular choice for bespoke knife handles.
-These wraps provide your knife a strong, comfortable grip for everyday usage or in an emergency.
+These wraps provide your knife with a strong, comfortable grip for everyday usage or in an emergency.
 Leather is a renewable resource that is a far more environmentally friendly option than other materials.

 If you want something that appears professional, leather is a terrific choice.
 It’s also more resistant to abrasion than paracord, so it’ll last longer.
 However, you’ll need specialized tools to work with it, so if you haven’t worked with leather before, you might want to go for something else.